Zpacks Duplex Review

 - Lines to raise the floor and pull back the doors

-There is plenty of room for one person and their gear, but two people will probably need to put the majority of their gear in the large vestibules.
+There is plenty of room for one person and their gear, but two people will probably need to put most of their equipment in the large vestibules.

-Personally, if I was hiking with a partner, I would probably use a Triplex.
-It is made for three people and crazy light at 21.9 ounces.
+Personally, if I were hiking with a partner, I would probably use a Triplex.
+It is made for three people and is crazy light at 21.9 ounces.

 I don’t put my gear in vestibules for several reasons.

 - My cork hiking pole handles have been eaten – twice.
-Animals like the salt.
+Animals like salt.

-- My shoelaces have been chewed by the same Porcuipine that tried to drag off my boot.
+- My shoelaces have been chewed by the same Porcupine that tried to drag off my boot.